Metabolic Network and Their Evolution

 - identify the complete or nearly complete set of chemical reactions that proceed in an organism’s metabolism.

-An important goal of SB: predict a metabolic phenotype (the identity of the molecules that a metabolic network can synthesis), as well as their rate of synthesis, from a metabolic genotype (the set of enzymes encoded by a genome and their regulation)
+- An important goal of system biology: predict a metabolic phenotype (the identity of the molecules that a metabolic network can synthesis), as well as their rate of synthesis, from a metabolic genotype (the set of enzymes encoded by a genome and their regulation)

 - experimental techniques failed, and we need computational approaches.